sarahmacgillivray/BasketBall_Detection_Models/README.md

 ## How to Run (YOLOv8n)

-This implementation uses separate Python scripts and is designed to run locally.
+This implementation uses separate Python scripts and is designed to run locally (we used VS Code).

 ---